Gisele Gushes Over Tom Brady After Super Bowl: 'Forever Grateful'

 "Wonderful things come to those who work hard with focus, tireless dedication and who never stop believing," the Brazilian supermodel, 36, captioned a sweet photo of herself nuzzling the four-time Super Bowl MVP, 39.
 "Forever grateful for this moment.
 Congratulations my love!! #neverstopbeliving #lovemovesmointains #dedication #family #thankyouGod."

 Wonderful things come to those who work hard with focus, tireless dedication and who never stop believing.
 Forever grateful for this moment.
-Congratulations my love!!#neverstopbeliving #lovemovesmointains #dedication #family #thankyouGod ✨🙏✨Coisas maravilhosas acontecem para aqueles que trabalham duro, com foco, dedicação incansável, e que nunca deixam de acreditar.
+Congratulations my love!!#neverstopbeliving #lovemovesmountains #dedication #family #thankyouGod ✨?✨Coisas maravilhosas acontecem para aqueles que trabalham duro, com foco, dedicação incansável, e que nunca deixam de acreditar.
 Para sempre grata por este momento.
 Parabéns meu amor!! #nuncaparedeacreditar #oamormovemontanhas #dedicação #família #obrigadaDeus

 As Us Weekly previously reported, Bündchen was thrilled when Brady led the Patriots to a shocking overtime victory against the Atlanta Falcons on Sunday, February 5.
 She was spotted filming herself going wild in the stands at Houston's NRG Stadium and even dropped her smartphone amid the excitement.